Active Termite Control technician

 Permanent termite protection for new Sydney builds

-If you're building, the time to put in termite protection is before the slab goes down.
-A pre-construction physical barrier sits under and around the slab and stops subterranean termites getting up into the structure.
+If you're building, termite protection needs to be planned early, before the slab edge disappears under cladding, render or landscaping.
+A pre-construction physical barrier bonds to the slab edge and stops subterranean termites getting up into the structure.
 It goes in during the build, and it carries a 50-year warranty.
-Once the concrete's poured, this option is closed, so it's worth specifying early.
+Once the slab edge is covered over, the option is closed, so it's worth specifying early.

 How a pre-construction barrier works

-The sheeting creates a continuous layer between the ground and the building.
+The sheeting bonds to the slab edge to create a continuous barrier between the ground and the building.
 The collars seal the gaps around pipes, which is one of the common ways termites get into a home that doesn't have a barrier.
 Together they close off the paths subterranean termites use to travel from the soil into the timber.

 It's a physical barrier, not a chemical one.
 There's no chemical in the soil to break down and no treatment to reapply over the years.
 Termites can't get through the material, so the protection holds for the life of the building, as long as the barrier isn't breached by later work.
 New-build termite protection is set out in Australian Standard AS 3660.1 and the National Construction Code (Part 3.4).

 This is the part to be clear on.
-A physical barrier of this type can only go in during construction, before the slab is poured.
-It cannot be retrofitted to an existing home.
-Once the concrete's down, the option is gone for good.
+A physical barrier of this type has to go in while the slab edge is still exposed.
+It cannot be retrofitted to an existing home, because the slab edge is already covered by cladding, render or landscaping.
+Once that edge is closed over, the option is gone for good.

 If your home is already built, the barrier you want is a chemical barrier or a baiting and monitoring system.
 Those are the treatments that work on existing structures.